-- The system of intermediaries between the producers, suppliers, consumers etc for the movement of a good or service.
+- The system of intermediaries between the producers, suppliers, consumers, etc for the movement of a good or service.

 - The trading range between support and resistance levels that a stock price has oscillated in for a specific period of time.

 Other channels are much more complex, with products sometimes passing from producers to brokers to wholesalers or retailers before finally reaching the consumer.
 Each step of the distribution channel increases the cost of getting the product to the consumer.

-For example, a technology company may manufacture an internal item, such as a computer chip and sell that product to other manufacturers that use it to assemble hardware components.
+For example, a technology company may manufacture an internal item, such as a computer chip, and sell that product to other manufacturers that use it to assemble hardware components.